manifest-source/marvelchallenge/readme.md

 ## Setting Things Up

+This exercise assumes that you have API keys to the Marvel Developer API.

 ### Step 1: Create an Environment File
 Create an environment file containing your API keys with any name and in any safe location of your choosing.